Compare Small Business Loans

 Another important use of NOI is trend analysis — how a property’s NOI has changed over the last several years.
 A deteriorating NOI should be a red flag that remedial action is required, or that the property might be a good candidate for sale.

 If you run a real estate business and are looking to buy new income-producing properties, you will normally carefully examine the properties’ financials, including the income statements, for items such as NOI.
 In this way, you have a way of evaluating the property and formulating a bid.

 NOI is also used in other important equations used extensively in the real estate sector, including:

 - Capitalization rate: Known as "cap rate," it is equal to NOI divided by the property’s value.
 This can be viewed as the rate of return on a property you purchase in all cash.
 For example, if you pay $1 million for a property with an NOI of $100,000, then the cap rate is 10%.
-The higher the cap rate, the larger the return on your investment.
+The higher the cap rate, the larger the return on your investment, but also the higher potential risk.
 The cap rate is also used in more involved calculations that help determine the cost of debt and the cost of equity capital for the purchase of an income-producing property.